gumaerc-testorg/15.761-spring-2013/content/pages/assignments.md

 "Quick" Case Analyses
 ---------------------

 The purpose of these assignments is to support your thinking about primarily qualitative issues raised in the course.
 These three write-ups (**choose three from CVS, Toyota, Zara/M&S, Amazon, European Recycling, Hank Kolb, Katrina, Break.com, Barilla**) should provide a point of view as to what some protagonist in the case should do given the situation faced.
-These write-ups should be in the form of a one-page memo (single spaced, max font of 12) and contain your opinions, based on reasoned analysis addressing issues raised by the preparation questions (see the [Case Preparation Questions]({{< baseurl >}}/pages/case-preparation-questions) section).
+These write-ups should be in the form of a one-page memo (single spaced, max font of 12) and contain your opinions, based on reasoned analysis addressing issues raised by the preparation questions (see the {{% resource_link 4e41b758-de6f-7e7b-8acd-063dc70e9edd "Case Preparation Questions" %}} section).
 Please **DO NOT** answer these questions directly.
 Rather, use these questions to help guide your thinking as to what issues may be relevant in the case.
 Quantitative or numerical analyses **ARE NOT EXPECTED** in these quick case analyses, although they are not discouraged either.
 In preparing for these assignments, please adhere to the following guidelines:

 1. Work as an individual on these assignments.
 This is a firm constraint, no exceptions.
 2. Written assignments are to be turned in at the beginning of class on the due date assigned.